About

 —American Theatre Magazine

-My experimental performance practice blends with my work with indigenous people and performance, which references my scholarly and ethnographic work in ritual and shamanism and is then influenced by my work with humanoid social robots.
+My experimental performance practice blends with my work with Indigenous people and performance, which references my scholarly and ethnographic work in ritual and shamanism and is then influenced by my work with humanoid social robots.
 Somehow it all works.
 It is like a non-stop party in my head.
 Add in our crazy world.
 You have fun, unexpected, mind-altering surprises with explosions of revelation.
-At times difficult to articulate and monetize, but I don't care.
+Sometimes, it isn't easy to articulate and monetize, but I don't care.
 It gives me the freedom to say and do whatever, whenever, however.
 I don't worry about tastes, popularity, or approval.
-I do what I do.
+I do what I do

 —from an interview, Dallas Observer